PimAkker/Leveraging-BIM-Models-for-Skill-Specific-Robot-Navigation-and-Localization/Slicing/README.md

 ## save_pointcloud

 Do the same as generate_pointcloud function, but it also saves the mesh into the csv file and saves the image.

+## get_height

+Extracts the height of the lidar sensor from the xacro (urdf) file.
+As a parameter there should be the path to the xacro file.